 Allergy testing can help to determine whether allergens such as pollen, pets, dust mites or mold trigger your asthma.

-Rosario Holmes, an asthma educator with the Canadian Lung Association, sees patients at two ends of the spectrum: some who are completely aware of their triggers, and do everything in their power to avoid them, and some who seem oblivious.
+Rosario Holmes, an asthma educator with the Canadian Lung Association, sees patients at two ends of the spectrum.
+Some are completely aware of their asthma triggers, and do everything in their power to avoid them, and some who seem oblivious.

 “If they know their triggers, they can find control and they can reduce medication.
 They’re happier, they have a better life.”